pac4j/jee-pac4j/README.md

 - `defaultUrl`: the default logout url if the provided *url* parameter does not match the `logoutUrlPattern`
 - `logoutUrlPattern`: the logout url pattern that the logout url must match (it's a security check, only relative urls are allowed by default).

+## Migration guide

+The `isAjax` parameter is no longer available as AJAX requests are now automatically detected.

 ## Demo